Nutrition Guide for Postpartum and Breastfeeding Mothers

 Crispy Plantains with Spicy Citrus Guacamole →

-If you love to snack on chips, plantains can be just as delicious but a more nutritious alternative, as this recipe provides 4 g of fiber.
+If you love to snack on chips, plantains can be just as delicious but a more nutritious alternative, as a serving of this recipe provides a good source of vitamins C and E and an excellent source of vitamin K.

 Balancing motherhood, postpartum recovery, breastfeeding, nutrition, and weight may feel overwhelming.
 You aren’t alone.
 However, by focusing on your health now, you’ll be able to power through this transition in your life, making it all the better to enjoy.